SSAGESLabs/PySAGES/docs/notebooks/Umbrella_Integration_PySAGES_HOOMD.md

 ```

 <!-- #region id="AgFXHafmVUAi" -->
-For this simulation we are using the PySAGES method `UmbrellaIntegration` so we start with importing this.
+For this simulation, we are using the PySAGES method `UmbrellaIntegration` so we start with importing this.

-In the next step, we write a function, that generates the simulation constext.
+In the next step, we write a function, that generates the simulation context.
 We need to make sure, that the context can depend on the replica of the simulation along the path.
-PySAGES sets variable `replica_num` in the keywork arguments of the function.
+PySAGES sets variable `replica_num` in the keyword arguments of the function.
 We also set some general parameters for all replicas.

 In contrast to the single harmonic bias simulation, the simulation now contains an external potential `hoomd.external.periodic` which changes the expected density of particles.
 See hoomd-blue's [documentation](https://hoomd-blue.readthedocs.io/en/stable/module-md-external.html#hoomd.md.external.periodic) for details on the potential.
-For this example the potential generates the free-energy landscape we are exploring.
+For this example, the potential generates the free-energy landscape we are exploring.
 <!-- #endregion -->

 ```python colab={"base_uri": "https://localhost:8080/"} id="tG6JhN7SNpSj" outputId="979d5793-f459-4202-ac4e-74f2aaabc1f3"